metamug/mtg-desktop-okhttp/readme.md

 ## mtg-desktop-okhttp

 This project is implemented using Metamug REST API.

-Checklist API performs CRUD operations using OK-HTTP.
+Checklist API performs CRUD operations.

+Technologies used to build this application.

+- Metamug API
+- OK-HTTP
+- JAXB

 These are the endpoints used.